Asymptotically conical Calabi-Yau metrics on quasi-projective varieties: Optimal existence if is K ahler-Einstein

+Applying Proposition \ref{rate} and \cite[Theorem 2.4, Remark 2.5, and Theorem 3.1]{Conlon}, we find that Theorem \ref{mainmain} holds for every K\"ahler class on $X \setminus D$ that is $\mu$-almost compactly supported in the sense of \cite[Definition 2.3]{Conlon} for some $\mu < 0$.
+Precisely, if $n = 2$, then we also require that $K = \emptyset$ in this definition; moreover, in every dimension, we require that $\mu \leq -2$ in order to obtain the specific rate claimed in (\ref{e:main_rate}).
+In Section \ref{complete}, we will see that \emph{all} K\"ahler classes on $X\setminus D$ satisfy all of these conditions, thus completing the proof of Theorem \ref{mainmain} for $p = 1$.

-\begin{theorem} Let $X$ be a compact K\"ahler orbifold and let $D$ be a codimension one complex suborbifold of $X$ containing the singularities of $X$ that, as a Baily divisor in $X$, satisfies $-K_{X}=\alpha[D]$ for some $\alpha\in\mathbb{N}$, $\alpha\geq 2$.
-Furthermore, assume that $D$ has positive normal orbibundle and that the basic assumption holds for the pair $(X,\,D)$.
-Then $h^{p,\,0}(X)=h^{0,\,p}(X)= 0$ for all $p>0$.
-In particular, if $X$ (hence $D$) is smooth, then $X$ is projective algebraic. \end{theorem}
+The main ingredient for Section \ref{complete} is the following vanishing theorem. \begin{prop} Let $X$ be a compact K\"ahler orbifold with ${\rm Sing}(X)$ of complex codimension $> 1$.
+Let $D$ be a suborbifold divisor in $X$ containing ${\rm Sing}(X)$ and satisfying $-K_{X}=q[D]$ for some $q\in\mathbb{N}$.
+Furthermore, assume that the normal orbibundle to $D$ is positive.
+Then $h^{i,0}(X)=0$ for all $i>0$.
+In particular, it follows that $X$ is projective algebraic. \end{prop}

-The key point in proving this is to establish that the line orbibundle $[D]$ is nef in the analytic sense; see Definition \ref{nefness}.
-Once we have this, we may simply observe that

-by Theorem \ref{Enoki} applied to the line bundle $F = -K_X$, which is nef in the analytic sense because $[D]$ is.
-The fact that $\int_{X}c_{1}(F)^{n}>0$ in this case follows immediately from Poincar\'e duality and the positivity of $[D]|_{D}$.
-Indeed, we have

-Notice that if $X$ is smooth and if we already \emph{knew} that $X$ is projective, then $[D]$ would clearly be nef in the algebraic sense, and the vanishing would follow from the Kawamata-Viehweg vanishing theorem for projective manifolds.
-We will pursue this thought in Section \ref{s:alternative}, where we show that if $X$ is smooth, then the projectivity of $X$ already follows from the fact that $N_{D}$ is positive.